changeworld/azure-docs.pl-pl/articles/media-services/latest/configure-connect-dotnet-howto.md

         private static async Task<ServiceClientCredentials> GetCredentialsAsync(ConfigWrapper config)
         {
-            // Use UserTokenProvider.LoginWithPromptAsync or UserTokenProvider.LoginSilentAsync to get a token using user authentication
-            //// ActiveDirectoryClientSettings.UsePromptOnly
-            //// UserTokenProvider.LoginWithPromptAsync

             // Use ApplicationTokenProvider.LoginSilentWithCertificateAsync or UserTokenProvider.LoginSilentAsync to get a token using service principal with certificate
             //// ClientAssertionCertificate
             //// ApplicationTokenProvider.LoginSilentWithCertificateAsync